 FitzHenry and Inigo hope that the local families will find additional ways to share the videos, especially with those who might benefit within the Charlottesville community.

 Hurricane Harvey Book Club logo from Publisher's Weekly.
-To view NBC 29 coverage of these fourth grade students please visit Students from St. Anne's-Belfield School Read to Hurricane Harvey Victims.
+To view NBC 29 coverage of these fourth grade students, please visit Students from St. Anne's-Belfield School Read to Hurricane Harvey Victims.
+To listen to WVTF coverage, please visit Virginia Kids' Unique Gift to Hurricane Harvey Victims.